Coronavirus (COVID-19) support for commercial tenants

 Your commercial landlord may be eligible for land tax relief.
 If your landlord receives this benefit, they must pass it on to you in the form of rent relief.

 Your landlord may be eligible to have their loan repayments deferred by their bank.
 A condition of the deferral is that they cannot terminate your lease or evict you for rent arrears as a result of COVID-19.

 Find out how banks are supporting commercial tenancies on the Australian Banking Association website.

-If you are unable to reach an agreement with your landlord about the concessions they will provide, you or your landlord can refer the matter to the Queensland Civil and Administrative Tribunal (QCAT) for mediation.
+If you are unable to reach an agreement with your landlord about the concessions they will provide, you or your landlord can refer the matter for mediation to the Office of the Queensland Small Business Commissioner.

 - Last reviewed: 1 May 2020

 I want to...

 - The impact of Indigenous Procurement - Panel discussion 14/07/2020